IDPetrov93/Second-Mind/TRACEABILITY.md

 Source

-↓

-Observation

 ---

-Every transformation must preserve references.
+Every transformation preserves references to the previous layer.

-Nothing inside KOS may become detached from its origin.
+No object may lose its provenance.

 ---

 ## Design Rule

-If provenance is lost, knowledge quality immediately decreases.
+Loss of provenance always reduces knowledge quality.

 ---